LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 We'll start by setting up the simulation we have just built.
 Then we'll choose a Simulation Manager.
-Admiral comes with two built-In managers--TurnBasedManager, where only a single agent take a turn per step, and AllStepManager, where all non-done agent take a turn per step.
-For this experiment, we'll use the TurnBasedManager.
+Admiral comes with two built-In
+managers: `TurnBasedManager`, where only a single agent takes a turn per step, and `AllStepManager`, where all non-done agents take a turn per step.
+For this experiment, we'll use the `TurnBasedManager`.
 Then, we'll wrap the simulation with our `MultiAgentWrapper`, which enables us to connect with RLlib.
 Finally, we'll register the simulation with RLlib.